Bailey Rice (Australian footballer)

-Bailey Rice (born 10 February 1997) is an American College football punter and former Australian rules footballer who plays for the Charlotte 49ers.
+Bailey Rice (born 10 February 1997) is a college football punter and former Australian rules footballer who plays for the Charlotte 49ers.

 He was selected by St Kilda at pick #49 in the 2015 national draft as a father-son selection, with St Kilda matching a bid from Richmond.
 Carlton had put in a father-son bid for Rice who had nominated St Kilda as his preferred club.
 He made his senior debut against Collingwood in round 9 of the 2018 season.
 He was delisted at the conclusion of the 2019 AFL season.

-In 2021, Rice solidified his switch to American football, accepting a scholarship with the Charlotte 49ers after a stint with Australian training outfit The Punt Factory.
+In 2021, Rice switched to American football, accepting a collegiate scholarship with the Charlotte 49ers after a stint with Australian training outfit The Punt Factory.

 Rice is the son of Dean Rice who played for St Kilda and Carlton.